Moosemeat And Marmalade Is As Funny As It Sounds

 Art Napoleon Is A Campfire Culinary Master

 Of Cree heritage, Art knows his way though a forest.
 He’s a very experienced bush hunter, gatherer and a marvelous outdoor cook.
 In fact, Art’s nothing short of a campfire culinary master and a man’s man when it comes to hunting and surviving in the northern wilderness.
 He’s a role model, actor, comedian, story teller, musician, consultant, teacher and chef extraordinaire who could also be a bouncer in a heartbeat.
-He loves nature and experimenting with tastes, combining his vast knowledge of indigenous plants and wildlife with home-style cooking techniques to create healthy, natural economic meals with a gourmet flair.
-His respectful mannerisms reflect his deep love for all things.
-He’s a wildlife conservator who prevents the destruction of natural habitat and wastes as little of all things as possible – something very important to his life.
+He loves nature and experimenting with tastes, combining his vast knowledge of indigenous plants and wildlife with home-style cooking techniques to create healthy, traditional meals with a gourmet flair.
+He’s a wildlife conservator who opposes the destruction of natural habitat and his respectful mannerisms reflect his deep love and consideration for all things.

 Dan Hayes Is A Classically Trained Chef

-From across the pond (the Atlantic Ocean), Dan’s a prim and proper classically trained chef whose culinary career has taken him from the west coast of England, to London, Spain, the Canary Isles, and Canada.
-In the process, he’s worn the hats of a sous chef, food stylist, executive chef, teacher, and food marketing manager.
-Since moving to Vancouver Island a few years ago, Dan’s thrilled to be part of the dynamic and close knit food community in Victoria.
-He’s been busily familiarizing himself with Canada’s west coast cuisine, developing relationships with local chefs, and working with regional produce and flavors.
-He’s very brilliant, very skilled, very well read, and seizes every possible opportunity to remind Art of such.
+From across the pond (the Atlantic Ocean), Dan’s a prim and proper classically trained chef whose culinary career has taken him from the west coast of England to London, Spain, the Canary Isles, and Canada.
+In the process, he’s worn the hats of a sous chef, food stylist, executive chef, teacher and food marketing manager.
+Since moving to Vancouver Island a few years ago, Dan’s thrilled to be part of the dynamic and close knit food community.
+He’s been busily familiarizing himself with Canada’s west coast cuisine, developing relationships with local chefs and working with regional produce and flavors.
+He’s very brilliant, highly skilled, very well read and seizes every possible opportunity to remind Art of such.
 All joking aside, his enjoyment of fine cuisine and ability to prepare exquisite foods is evident, as is his enjoyment of working with Art.